-1. Select Create New, ActionScript 3.0 options from the central section of the welcome screen.
-If the welcome screen is not showing, Select New from the File menu and then select the ActionScript 3 option from the General tab.
+Select one of the Flash File ActionScript options from the central section of the welcome screen.
+If the welcome screen is not showing, Select New from the File menu and then select one of the Flash File ActionScript options from the General tab.
 You will now have a new flash file with an empty stage before you.

 Note Action script is a language which allows you to add more advanced elements and interactivity to your animations.
-Flash CS6 allows you to create Flash projects that use either version 2 or 3 of the language.
-For most of the early projects we will be working on it won't matter whether you select version 2 or 3, but generally we will select version 3.
+Flash CS3 allows you to create Flash projects that use either version 2 or 3 of the language.
+For most of the early projects we will be working on it won't matter whether you select version 2 or 3, but generally we will select version 2 since that is compatible with older versions of Flash.